Cameron-Ord/sgsa/readme.md

 - PolyBLEP is used to avoid aliasing in saw and square waves even at low sample rates.

 ## License
-MIT License – feel free to use or modify.
+- MIT License – feel free to use or modify.

 ## Todo
 - Add triangle and noise channels to better emulate GBA channels 2–4.
-- Add filter effects, maybe.
+- Add filter effects; like reverb, maybe.